keptn/keptn.github.io/content/docs/0.16.x/reference/files/shipyard/index.md

 **Sequence**

-A sequence is an ordered list of `task`s that are triggered sequentially and are part of a `stage`..
+A sequence is an ordered list of `task`s that are triggered sequentially and are part of a `stage`.
+By default, a sequence is a standalone section that runs and finishes, unless you specify the `triggeredOn` property for form a chain of sequences.

 A sequence has the properties:

 * `name`: A unique name for the sequence
 * `tasks`: An array of tasks executed by the sequence in the declared order.
 * `triggeredOn` *(optional)*: An array of events that trigger the sequence.
-    This property can be used to trigger a sequence once another sequence has been finished.
+    This property can be used to trigger a sequence once another sequence has been finished, essentially forming chains of sequences..
     In addition to specifying the sequence whose completion should activate the trigger, You can define a `selector` that defines whether the sequence should be triggered if the preceeding sequence has been executed successfuly, or had a `failed` or `warning` result.